streetyoga/atapi/index.md

-## Welcome to streetyoga.capital

-This is a future framework to backtest, forward test and deploy various trading algorithms and strategies on cryptocurrency exchanges, including aribrage trading between those exchanges.

 ### Implementation

 It will start as a [JupyterLab Notebook](https://github.com/jupyterlab/jupyterlab) which can be exported to a flat [Python](https://github.com/python/cpython) file, ready to be deployed on AWS or other cloud computing platforms.